 Student/Member* Non-Member Under 29 & Over 65

-*“Student” means any student who has paid ancillary fees as part of their academic program; "member” refers to those who also have a full Hart House fitness centre membership.
+*“Student” means any University of Toronto student who has paid ancillary fees as part of their academic program; "member” refers to those who also have a full Hart House fitness centre membership.